 People- and city-watching are amongst my favourite things to do when I’m visiting a new place.
 The crucial thing to start watching is finding a perfect spot to do so.
-Must be comfortable and it’s good when allows to buy some sort of food or drinks (preferably both if you intend to spend there long hours).
+Must be comfortable and it’s good when there’s an option of buying some sort of food or drinks (preferably both if you intend to spend there long hours).
 My latest discovery in Singapore had one more addition to being one of the greatest spots – it was a swimming pool.

 The bedroom area is decorated in a very sleep friendly way – no distractions, just a bed, soft carpet, wooden floor adding warmth, sheer curtains, earthy tones and a gorgeous pendant lamp that features the Naumi’s signature floral pattern.